-Love cookie butter?
-Then these cookie butter blondies will blow you away.
-They are moist, chewy, and filled with the unique and mouth-watering cookie butter taste you love.
+Cookie butter blondies that will blow you away!
+Moist, chewy, and filled with the unique and mouth-watering cookie butter taste you love.

 Just like the jar says – you have to taste it to understand cookie butter.
 I don’t quite know how to describe it – it’s kind of like a marriage between peanut butter and caramel that tastes like gingerbread and butter cookies.